jmandel/smart-imaging/README.md

 ---

 # Development Setup with minikube

+This section provides a step-by-step guide for setting up the SMART Imaging project on your local machine using Minikube.
+Following these instructions will help you create a local development environment, which is essential for testing and making changes to the project before deploying it to a production environment.

 1. Install `minikube` locally (tested with version 1.29)
 2. Install `mkcert` locally (tested with 1.4.4)